kuga01/kcu_project_files/Web_Scraping_Regression/KUga_Project2_Proposal.md

 #### Design
 * The model will acquire data from the top five leagues in Europe and analyze the data over 12 seasons.
+* Features will be based on team finantial value, offensive abilities, and discipline.

 #### Data
 * The primary dataset will be gathered from [whoscored](http://whoscored.com/).